 Another craftivity I've used over the years is my Birthday Cat.
 Students make these cats and write their favorite book on the cupcake.
-I've used these cats to decorate our door during Read Across America and look adorable.
+I've used these cats to decorate our door during Read Across America and they look adorable.

 You can click on the picture for a free copy of this pattern.

 Besides all these craftivities and activities, I've also started a little Read Across America t-shirt collection.
 I've found some adorable ones at Teacher T-Shirts.

 The site has several cute shirt options.
 They not only have RAA shirts, they also have grade level specific tees, 100th Day tees, St. Patrick's Day teacher tees, and more.

 I hope next week is a great one for you and your students.

 Thanks so much for stopping by